News

 Skills such as learning by doing, working in a team, researching, prototyping and ideating future-centric solutions are integral parts of the course that I hope will contribute to their key learnings and takeaways.

-Design thinking is a problem-solving methodology that makes it easier to identify challenges and create solutions for both individuals and organisations.
-This summer course explores the Nordic aspect of design, emphasising sustainability and ecological thinking, as well as functionalism and critical design.
+Design thinking is a problem-solving methodology that helps organisations and individuals to identify challenges and create solutions in many industries.
+This undergraduate-level summer course explores the Nordic aspect of design, emphasising sustainability and ecological thinking, as well as functionalism and critical design.

 Aalto University Summer School